sqlfluff/sqlfluff/README.md

 # Progress

-There's lots to do in this project, and we're just getting started.
+There's lots to do in this project, and we're just getting started. __NB: This list__ __has started again from the top due to the re-write__.

 - [x] Command line interface
   - [x] Basic linting, both of paths and files
-  - [x] Version information
+  - [ ] Version information
-  - [x] Nicely formatted readout of linting success or fail
+  - [ ] Nicely formatted readout of linting success or fail
-  - [x] Exist codes which reflect linting success or fail
+  - [ ] Exist codes which reflect linting success or fail
   - [ ] Filtering to particular codes in the linting step
   - [ ] Allow basic correction of some linting codes
 - [ ] Basic ANSI linting
-  - [x] Simple whitespace testing
+  - [ ] Simple whitespace testing
-  - [x] Whitespace around operators
+  - [ ] Whitespace around operators
-  - [x] Indentation (size and mix of tabs and spaces)
+  - [ ] Indentation (size and mix of tabs and spaces)
   - [ ] Indentation between lines and when to indent
   - [ ] Number of blank lines
   - [ ] Indentation of comments